ONGOING

 Scientific Board

-PhD in Visual and Media Studies, IULM University, Milan (2019-ongoing)
+PhD in Visual and Media Studies, IULM University, Milan (2019-2024)

 Triennale Museum of Design, Milan, Triennial International Exhibition (2016-2019)